FactMiners/fmtk_tableminer/README.md

 Prospective users are encouraged to use the wiki and issues features of the FmtkTableMiner GitHub repository to resolve issues or provide feedback and feature requests.
 Code contributions welcome.

 ## Release Note
-This initial drop of the __FmtkTableMiner__ tool is essentially a _Preview_ release to demonstrate the UI/UX of the upcoming functional release. _At present, only the project-level configuration settings are persistently saved to disk._ Individual page table structures and GTS/NLP text extraction data are __NOT saved to disk__!
-This all important feature is in development and will be released soon.
+This initial drop of the __FmtkTableMiner__ tool is essentially a _Preview_ release to demonstrate the UI/UX of the upcoming functional release. _At present, the project-level configuration settings and the page-specific JSON and XML data export formats are supported and persistently saved to disk._ The HTML and CSV data export formats are in development and will be released soon.

 Happy, Healthy Vibes from Colorado,
 -: __Jim Salmons__ :-